April 2013 Bachu unrest: April 2013 violence

 On 24 April 2013, deadly clashes broke out between policemen and ethnic Uyghur suspected terrorists, which according to state officials began when three local government officials reported a suspicious group of individuals armed with knives, outside a home in the Seriqbuya township located outside the city of Kashgar.
 While the group was in process of reporting this to their superiors, they were apprehended by the armed men hiding inside the home, killing the three unarmed officials.
 Afterwards policemen and community cadres at the local police station were informed by the workers' earlier reports and went to handle the matter.

 According to Chinese state media, when the policemen, some being unarmed, arrived to investigate the situation, armed men attacked them, killing three police officers and three of the attackers.
 Then nine policemen were cornered in the assailants house, which was set on fire, referred to as a "planned terrorist attack" against innocent victims.
 According to a report filed about incident, eleven of the deceased officials and policemen were ethnic Uyghurs, while the remaining four were Han Chinese.
 Chinese Foreign Ministry spokesmen Hua Chunying, said initial police investigations showed it had been a "premeditated attack carried out by a violent terrorists[sic] organization".

 As a result of the violence 21 people died, including policemen and social workers.

 Trial

 Nineteen members of an unnamed extremist group were arrested.
-Its alleged leader, Musa Hesen, was sentenced to death, along with Rehman Hupur after a one-day trial in Kashgar on 12 August for murder, forming and leading a terrorist organisation and illegally manufacturing explosives.
+Its suspected leader, Musa Hesen, was sentenced to death, along with another suspect after a one-day trial in Kashgar on 12 August for murder, forming and leading a terrorist organisation and illegally manufacturing explosives.
 Three others were sentenced to prison sentences ranging from nine years to life.